Augmentation Invariant Manifold Learning: Introduction

 Given the data augmentation model, what are the desired data representations?
 Here, the data representation is defined as a map $\Theta:\Mcal \to \RR^N$. \begin{itemize} \item \textbf{Augmentation invariant} Similar to other self-supervised learning methods, the desired data representation should preserve similarity between augmented data of the same sample since it is usually believed that data augmentation only perturbs irrelevant information \citep{chan2021redunet}.
-Putting mathematically, the map $\Theta$ is invariant to data augmentation

-\item \textbf{Local similarity} As the data lie on a low-dimensional manifold, the desired data representations should be able to capture the intrinsic geometric structure and preserve the local information.
-More concretely, the map $\Theta$ should map similar samples to similar data representations, that is,

-\end{itemize} These two good properties make one wonder if such an ideal map exists and, if so, how we should find it based on the augmented data $(X_{i,1},\ldots, X_{i,n})$, $i=1,\ldots,m$.
+Putting mathematically, the map $\Theta$ is invariant to data augmentation, that is, $\Theta(x)=\Theta(\tilde{x}),$ if $x,\tilde{x}\in \Mcal(\phi)$. \item \textbf{Local similarity} As the data lie on a low-dimensional manifold, the desired data representations should be able to capture the intrinsic geometric structure and preserve the local information.
+More concretely, the map $\Theta$ should map similar samples to similar data representations, that is, $\phi_x\approx\phi_{\tilde{x}}$ if and only if $\Theta(x)\approx \Theta(\tilde{x})$ when $x\in \Mcal(\phi_x),\ \tilde{x}\in \Mcal(\phi_{\tilde{x}})$. \end{itemize} These two good properties make one wonder if such an ideal map exists and, if so, how we should find it based on the augmented data $(X_{i,1},\ldots, X_{i,n})$, $i=1,\ldots,m$.